haydensgithub/UE4Fighter-Showcase/README.md

 # UE4Fighter-Showcase
 My first UE4 project, a single-player first-person fighter.
 Special focus was placed on gamefeel and the user experience.
+Every line of code, animation, sound, and model were all made by me.

 ## Highlights
 - Fully-formed player moveset, including complex movement options and 2 unique weapons